How to compare Sky fibre optic broadband packages

 Which deal is right for me?

-Two speeds are available with Sky fibre broadband: up to 38Mbps and up to 76Mbps.
-Generally, your home broadband will be a little slower than this in practice, but it will still be faster than traditional copper-cabled broadband.
+Two speeds are available with Sky fibre broadband, averaging 36Mbps and 58Mbps.
+In some cases, your actual speed will be a little slower than this in practice, but it will still be faster than traditional copper-cabled broadband.

 Sky’s fastest fibre optic package is designed for those who love to make the most of their broadband connection.
-If you and others in your household frequently download and stream high definition films, or if you enjoy downloading videogames to your new console, then Sky’s up to 76Mbps option will guarantee a solid, reliable connection.
+If you and others in your household frequently download and stream high definition films, or if you enjoy downloading videogames to your new console, then Sky Fibre Max will guarantee a solid, reliable connection.

 What will I need?

-There are a couple of necessities to signing up for Sky fibre broadband.
-Before you decide on a Sky fibre deal, be doubly certain that you’ve taken the following points into consideration.
+There are a couple of necessities to signing up for Sky Fibre.
+Before you decide on a deal, be doubly certain that you’ve taken the following points into consideration.

 You need to be in an area covered by Sky

-Sky fibre broadband isn’t available everywhere.
-Sky relies on the Openreach network to supply its fibre services – along with BT, TalkTalk, and other providers – and currently serves around 50% of the UK population.
+Sky Fibre isn’t available everywhere.
+Sky relies on the Openreach network to supply its fibre services – along with BT, TalkTalk, and other providers.
 Use our availability checker at the top of the page to see if you’re covered by Sky.

 You have to sign up to an 18-month contract